What are antiperspirants?

 What ingredients are in antiperspirants and deodorants?

-Antiperspirants and deodorants contain a number of ingredients to minimise sweating and help people feel fresh, cool and smelling good.
+Antiperspirants contain a number of ingredients to minimise sweating and help people feel fresh, cool and smelling good.

 Alcohol is an ingredient present in some roll-ons, aerosols and gels.
 The active ingredients of antiperspirants and deodorants are often dissolved in alcohol because it dries quickly once applied to the skin and gives an immediate sense of coolness.